ni/measurement-plugin-python/examples/README.md

 ### Static Registration of Example Measurements

-To statically register an example measurement service with the MeasurementLink discovery service, do the following:
+To statically register an example measurement service with the NI Discovery Service, do the following:

-1. Copy the example measurement's directory (including the `.serviceconfig` file and startup batch file) to a subdirectory of `C:\ProgramData\National Instruments\MeasurementLink\Services`.
+1. Copy the example measurement's directory (including the `.serviceconfig` file and startup batch file) to a subdirectory of `C:\ProgramData\National Instruments\Plug-Ins\Measurements`.
 > **Note**
 > Do not copy the `.venv` subdirectory&mdash;the virtual environment must be re-created in the new location.
 2. Create a virtual environment in the new location by opening a command prompt to the new example directory under `C:\ProgramData` and running `poetry install`.

     ``` cmd
     cd <path_of_example_measurement>
-    REM Example: cd "C:\ProgramData\National Instruments\MeasurementLink\Services\dc_measurement"
+    REM Example: cd "C:\ProgramData\National Instruments\Plug-Ins\Measurements\dc_measurement"
     poetry install
     ```

-Once the example measurement service is statically registered, the MeasurementLink discovery service makes it visible in supported NI applications.
+Once the example measurement service is statically registered, the NI Discovery Service makes it visible in supported NI applications.

 > **Note**
 > To set up and statically register all of the example measurements, run [`install_examples.py`](../scripts/install_examples.py).